ruaan-deysel/Agentic-DevOps/README.md

-# Nucleus - Azure Infrastructure as Code Development Container
+# Azure DevOps - Azure Infrastructure as Code Development Container

 This repository contains a lightweight development container (devcontainer) specifically designed for Azure Infrastructure as Code (IaC) development using Bicep, ARM templates, PowerShell, and Azure DevOps/GitHub pipelines.
 The container is designed to work seamlessly on both macOS and Windows via Docker Desktop.

 ## Features

-The Nucleus devcontainer includes the following tools and features:
+The Azure DevOps devcontainer includes the following tools and features:

 ### Core Tools